 Donating extra produce from your garden is a great way to reduce waste and address food insecurity in your community.
 Iowa State University Extension and Outreach has two publications that are useful to review if you plan to donate produce this growing season.
 Growing Together: Food Safety in Donation Gardens provides useful tips for keeping donation garden produce safe during the stages of growing, harvest, and transport.
 Tips include keeping pets away from the garden, washing hands before and after handling produce, and using municipal (drinking) water to rinse and remove visible dirt from produce.
 Another publication titled Top 13 Vegetables to Donate to Food Pantries discusses the produce that food pantries prefer to receive because clients recognize them, they are simple to prepare, they can be used in many different ways, and they can be stored at least one or two days without refrigeration.

 Subscribe to Words on Wellness

-active activity apple beef biking breakfast canning chicken children cleaning diet eggs family fish fitness food safety food waste fruit fruits fun exercise health healthy Healthy Living holiday meat nutrition physical activity preparation produce recipe Resources salad soup spinach storage summer swimming temperature turkey uncategorized vegetable vegetables walking winter yogurt
+active activity apple beans beef biking breakfast canning chicken children cleaning diet eggs family fish fitness foodborne illness food safety fruit fruits fun exercise health healthy Healthy Living holiday nutrition pasta physical activity preparation produce recipe Resources salad soup storage summer swimming temperature uncategorized vegetable vegetables walking winter yoga yogurt